 - Opportunities arising that you need to take advantage of

-There’s much that could go on that list but the moral is; a good financial plan leaves you prepared.
+There’s much that could go on that list but the lesson is; a good financial plan leaves you prepared.
 A contingency should address mainly three things;

-- Should a crisis arise, where a can you get bridging finance, for how much under what terms
+- Should a crisis arise, where can you get bridging finance, for how much and under what terms

-- According to what you established under point two, bare minimum, what do you need to finance for the business to recover
+- According to what you established under point two, the bare minimum, what do you need to finance for the business to recover after a tough time

 - Should you fail to weather the storm, what’s going to be your exit strategy